 My Gas Furnace Won’t Ignite

 Here at John Nugent & Sons, we routinely receive phone calls from residents of Fairfax, Arlington, Reston, and throughout Northern VA who say something to the extent of “my gas furnace won’t ignite.”
 We’re in the middle of the cold season, which makes your gas furnace the most important appliance in your home.
-If your gas furnace is not working, keep reading today’s blog post for your solution.
+If your gas furnace is not working, keep reading to find your solution.

 We would love to help you in the moments when your furnace doesn’t turn on.
 Call John Nugent & Sons now at 703-291-1926 or contact us online to speak to a member of our team.